pnxenopoulos/awpy/README.md

 Please direct current queries to Peter Xenopoulos, at [xenopoulos@nyu.edu](mailto:xenopoulos@nyu.edu)

 ## Acknowledgements
-This project is made possible by the great work done in the [demoinfocs-golang](https://github.com/markus-wa/demoinfocs-golang) and [gonav](https://github.com/mrazza/gonav) packages.
+This project is made possible by the amazing work done in the [demoinfocs-golang](https://github.com/markus-wa/demoinfocs-golang) and [gonav](https://github.com/mrazza/gonav) packages.